vladislach/gmx-scripts/README.md

 The scripts include:

 - Aligning congeneric ligands
+- Force field parameterization for both the ligands and the protein
 - Preparing hybrid topology and molecular structure files
 - Preparing all input files and running FEP calculations